Analysis of Quantum Steering Measures: Introduction

-Quantum steering is a well-defined type of quantum correlation, and there are several ways to detect it, however, its quantification is still a matter of debate.
+Quantum steering is a well-defined type of quantum correlation, and there are several ways to detect it; however, its quantification is still a matter of debate.
 Several proposals have been presented in the literature, where we have, for example, the steering weight~\cite{Skrzypczyk2014} and the steering robustness~\cite{Piani2015}.
 Another attempt in the direction of quantifying quantum steering was given in~\cite{Costa2016}, where the authors based their measure on the maximal violation of a linear steering inequality~\cite{Cavalcanti2009}.

 In this work, we are interested in analyzing different steering quantifiers.
-Our goal is to compare the existing measures of quantum steering with new proposals that we will introduce here.
-Note that it is not our intention to declare that one measure is better than the other, but to show that some are more efficient in a given context.
-We analyzed the following criteria: the linear steering~\cite{Cavalcanti2009,Costa2016}, the generalized entropic steering~\cite{Costa2018,Costa2018-2}, the rotationally invariant steering~\cite{Wollmann2018}, and the dimension bounded steering~\cite{Moroder2016}.
+Our goal is to compare the existing measures of quantum steering with new proposals that we introduce here.
+Note that it is not our intention to declare that one measure is better than the other but to show that some are more efficient in a given context.
+We analyze the following criteria: the linear steering~\cite{Cavalcanti2009,Costa2016}, the generalized entropic steering~\cite{Costa2018,Costa2018-2}, the rotationally invariant steering~\cite{Wollmann2018}, and the dimension-bounded steering~\cite{Moroder2016}.

-To do this, we will associate each criterion with a quantifier based on the method presented in~\cite{Costa2016}, giving a steerability degree for a given state.
-Once we have the most advantageous quantifier, we will compare it to a numerical measure based on semi-definite programming~\cite{Cavalcanti2017}.
-Finally, we will consider the approach defined in~\cite{Fonseca2015}, where the authors considered the volume of violations of a given Bell inequality in order to quantify the degree of non-locality in the system.
-We will extend their analysis to quantum steering and compare it with our previous method for a specific example, considering a family of Werner states~\cite{Werner1989}.
+To do this, we associate each criterion with a quantifier based on the method presented in~\cite{Costa2016}, giving a steerability degree for a given state.
+Once we have the most advantageous quantifier, we compare it to a numerical measure based on semidefinite programming~\cite{Cavalcanti2017}.
+Finally, we consider the approach defined in~\cite{Fonseca2015}, where the authors considered the volume of violations of a given Bell inequality in order to quantify the degree of nonlocality in the system.
+We extend their analysis to quantum steering and compare it with our previous method for a specific example, considering a family of Werner states~\cite{Werner1989}.

-\section{Quantum steering}
+\section{Quantum Steering}